transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 print(response['message']['content'])
 ```

-Note that the resposne comes back in the form of a ChatResponse object, which wraps a Message object.
+Note that the response comes back in the form of a ChatResponse object, which wraps a Message object.
 The documentation on these classes is minimal, and your best bet is to look directly at the code in
 [_types.py](https://github.com/ollama/ollama-python/blob/main/ollama/_types.py) in their github.
-Fortunately, their github page also comes with a pretty thorough set of [examples](https://github.com/ollama/ollama-python/tree/main/examples), where you'll see that most things can be done in a a few lines of code.
+Fortunately, their github page also comes with a pretty thorough set of [examples](https://github.com/ollama/ollama-python/tree/main/examples), where you'll see that most things can be done in a few lines of code.

 ### Streaming responses

-While it's convenient to type a prompt into the command line and get your resopnse in a single output, Transformer Lab needs to be able stream responses.
+While it's convenient to type a prompt into the command line and get your response in a single output, Transformer Lab needs to be able to stream responses.
 Streaming allows us to create a UI in our application that shows progress to the user, and streaming is also the standard way that our OpenAI-compatible API responds.

 Fortunately, Ollama supports streaming as a parameter that you can pass to the `generate` and `chat` functions: